nikki-05/Insightly/README.md

 # Insightly
-This SaaS Dashboard project is a full-stack application designed to demonstrate technical expertise in frontend and backend development
+This SaaS Dashboard project is a full-stack application demonstrating technical expertise in frontend and backend development.
+This is an E-learning application for students and instructors

 ## Glimpse Of the Project
 ![Snapshot](https://raw.githubusercontent.com/nikki-05/Insightly/refs/heads/main/snapshot.png)